a forum, a movement, a network

 Opening of the exhibition

-It is a Dogon object that was the symbol of the journal and that will open the exhibition.
+The exhibition opens with a Dogon object that became the journal's symbol.
 The introduction will succinctly present the journal and the publishing house Présence Africaine, and recall the pertinence of such an exhibition today.
-Interviews of stellar personalities of the movement will be aired.
+Interviews of the movement's major personalities will be aired.

 Section 1 The Black Atlantic from pan-Africanism to negritude

-The journal Présence Africaine is heir on one hand of a “black press” that existed in France in the 1920s, and on the other hand, of an international and cultural political movement.
+The journal Présence Africaine inherited both a “black press” movement that existed in France in the 1920s and an international and cultural political movement.

 - the influences of Black Americans and Haitian intellectuals